robalyx/rotector/README.md

 - [GlitchTip](https://glitchtip.com/), [Uptrace](https://uptrace.dev/), or [Sentry](https://sentry.io) (recommended for production)
 - Cookies: Not necessary at this time

-## 🔄 How It Works
+## 🔄 Architecture

-Rotector uses a multi-worker system to process and analyze Roblox accounts efficiently, with each type of worker responsible for different parts of the detection process.
+Rotector uses a multi-worker system to process and analyze Roblox accounts efficiently, with each type of worker responsible for different parts of the detection and maintenance processes.

 > [!TIP]
 > Interested in seeing how well it performs?
 Check out our test results in the [Efficiency](#-efficiency) section.